Stroomversnelling/etdmap/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Energy transition dataset mapping package (etdmap) documentation
+etdmap - "Energietransitie Dataset" mapping package documentation
 ================================================================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 4
    :caption: Contents:

    source/modules